 Once you’re officially a blonde, you’ll need to show your strands some extra love in order to help maintain that stunning color.
-Follow these steps to keep your shade in shape.
+Follow these three tips to keep your shade in shape.

 No matter how much you loved the products you used as a redhead, those days are a thing of the past.
 Now that you have blonde hair, you should make the move to a shampoo, conditioner, and hair mask formulated for blonde, color-treated hair.
 Try the L’Oréal Paris EverPure Blonde Shampoo, L’Oréal Paris EverPure Blonde Conditioner, and L’Oréal Paris EverPure Blonde Shade Reviving Treatment to help neutralize unwanted brassy tones while hydrating over-processed hair.
 Gently massage the shampoo onto wet hair, then rinse and follow up with the conditioner.
-Leave the conditioner on for one to two minutes before rinsing.
+Leave the conditioner on for one to two minutes before rinsing again.
 Swap out the conditioner for the treatment once a week, applying it after shampooing.
 Leave it on for three to five minutes before rinsing.

-After showering, towel dry your hair before applying a wave spray, like the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray.
+After showering, towel dry your hair before applying a wave spray.
 Spritz the product onto your hair, scrunch, then let it finish air drying.
 Wavy hair doesn’t get much easier than that!

 Don’t forget to switch out your finishing hair spray, too.
 Look for an option that offers protection from the sun’s UVA and UVB rays, like the L’Oréal Paris Elnett Satin Hairspray Extra Strong Hold with UV filter for Color-Treated Hair.
 Spritz, spritz and you’re all done.